Klortiz/cse15l-lab-reports/lab3.md

 Let's say you found those empty files and want to delete them.
 Well, that's exactly what `-delete` can do for you!
 **Warning:** According to [*Linode*](https://www.linode.com/docs/guides/find-files-in-linux-using-the-command-line/#how-to-find-and-delete-a-file-in-linux), you need to be VERY careful with this, as you can delete ANYTHING that matches what you specified.

-We need to combine `-delete` with the already known `-name` command-line option to make sure we're deleting the correct files.
+To use it, we need to combine `-delete` with the already known `-name` command-line option to make sure we're deleting the correct files.
-Making the code look like this:
+Hence, the code looks like this:
 `$ find -name "file" -delete`

 Let's say we want to delete my `no-uwu.txt` file, the syntax will be this: